samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 }
 ```

 This method plays a very important role. `saveAuthData` receives as its argument the `authResult` object.
-At this point, we are certain that authentication was successful and we store a flag in local storage to communicate that state change across the application, globally.
+At this point, we are certain that authentication was successful and we store a flag in [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage) to communicate that state change across the application, globally.
 Other methods will check the value of the `loggedInKey` flag to determine if the user is authenticated or not.
 Soon, we'll learn more about how we control this flag.

 We store `expiresAt` and `accessToken` in a reactive stream, `tokenData$`.
 We also store `idTokenPayload`, which contains all the user profile information, in another reactive stream, `userProfile$`.
 Why use RxJS streams here?
 We want to be able to have tight control of the asynchronous nature of our application.
 By storing this data that can be used by different elements within our application in streams, we allow these elements to subscribe to the streams and get the most up-to-date value for the data.
 We can afford that because both `tokenData$` and `userProfile$` are built as a [`BehaviorSubject`](http://reactivex.io/rxjs/manual/overview.html#behaviorsubject).